clockblocker/deutsch_mindmap/Worter/H/Historiker.md

 ---
 #Substantiv #Maskulin #Dativ #Plural

 Note: This is the dative plural form of "Historiker", which means "historians".
-In this form, it would typically be used in a sentence like "Ich habe mit den Historikern gesprochen" (I spoke with the historians).
+In this form, it would typically be used in a sentence like "Ich habe mit den Historikern gesprochen" (I spoke with the historians)., [[Geschichtsbuch]]